ThatCoolGuyyy/Read_Write_Records/README.md

 If a row in the merged data array does not have a name or location field, it is skipped.

 ## Acknowledgments
 This script was cloned from repo as a coding challenge.
-Oluwadamilola Oshungboye refactored the code.
+Oluwadamilola Oshungboye refactored and optimized the code.